The future of commissioning for social care

 - Invest in enablers that help people live well and be connected, such as digital devices and skills, accessible design and assistive technology.
 Some people may need targeted support with this or access to alternatives to ensure benefits are inclusive.

 In the immediate recovery from COVID-19, support needs to be stabilised and switched back on so people get the help they need.
-Plans should address the risk of further lockdowns and ensure more individualised approaches for those affected.
-Services need to ensure their delivery is safe and improvements are put in place – for example, better use of space in care homes, residents to have better connections and quality of life, and building people’s digital skills.
+Plans should address the possible risk of further lockdowns and ensure more individualised approaches for those affected.
+Services need to ensure their delivery is safe and improvements are put in place – for example, better use of space in care homes, residents and people living in supported living accommodation to have better freedoms, connections and quality of life, and building people’s digital skills.
 There is a need to address urgent pressures including support for mental health and the rights of people with learning disabilities to live in the community.
 Many people have faced genuine trauma.
 Help with that, as well as bereavement support, needs to be available across communities.

 A valued and sustainable workforce

 A well supported and remunerated workforce is a key element of effective market shaping.
-ADASS propose the development of a workforce strategy with fair national care wages and career progression across social care, social work and the NHS.
-We know that so many staff are highly committed, have untapped and unrecognised skills, that they themselves have been at risk and equalities issues prevail.
+Adult social care leaders called for the development of a workforce strategy with fair national care wages and career progression across social care, social work and the NHS.
+This is partly addressed in the 2021 white paper but many are concerned that proposed funding is far from sufficient.
+We know that so many staff are highly committed and have untapped and unrecognised skills.
+Workers themselves have been at risk and equalities issues prevail.
 A corresponding change of skills is needed to support genuine connection and enablement.
 Increasing numbers of people will need support in the future, and different ways of working help attract a more diverse workforce, e.g. Shared Lives carers and micro-entrepreneurs are from wider sectors of the community.

 Costs and evidence: growing genuine self-directed support